Submissions

 • Using 11 points, Georgia, exactly 15 points line spacing, before 8 points and after 8 points.

-• Foreign terms should be written in italic.
+• Foreign terms should be written in italics.

 • The table is placed left-aligned.
-Table title placed above the table left-aligned, 10 points Calibri, exactly 15 points line spacing.
+The table title is placed above the table and is left-aligned, with 10 points Calibri and exactly 15 points line spacing.
 Table content using 9-10 points Calibri, exactly 12 points line spacing, 0 points spacing before and after.
-Source and information placed below the table, left aligned, italic, 9 points Calibri.
+The source and information are below the table, left aligned, italic, 9 points Calibri.
 The number of tables is identified using Arabic numerals.

 • The figure can be a graph, matrix, picture, diagram, and others placed centered on the page.
-Figure title is written below the figure, using 10-11 points Calibri, exactly 15 points line spacing, left-aligned.
+The figure title is written below the figure using 10-11 points Calibri, exactly 15 points line spacing, and left-aligned.
 The Figure title and number are written in bold, while the content is in a normal format.
 The number of figures is identified using Arabic numerals.
-Source and information placed below the figure title, left aligned, italic, and 9 points Calibri.
+Source and information are placed below the figure title, left aligned, italic, and 9 points Calibri.
 The figure should be in black and white with extension .jpg or .tif.
-If it is made in color to explain the meaning, it should provide the respective high-resolution figure minimum of 300dpi.
+If it is made in color to explain the meaning, it should provide the respective high-resolution figure minimum of 300 dpi.

 • Guidelines for Heading: